Zero-For683/autopwn-yourself/README.md

 # Hacker Dev Menu: Daily Python Projects for Offensive Security

-This is my structured daily system for improving my Python skills and building practical offensive security tools.
-Each weekday has a dedicated theme, giving me repeatable, bite-sized coding tasks.
-Weekends are reserved for longer personal projects or reflection.
+This is my structured daily system for improving my Programming skills (mostly in python) and building practical offensive security tools.
+Each weekday has a dedicated theme, giving me repeatable, "byte"-sized coding tasks.

 ---